Skip to main content

 HDL Cholesterol Estrogen / Progestin Balance Increased ApoA-I synthesis (estrogen); potential counteraction by androgenic progestins Variable changes in HDL-C levels depending on formulation

 Further research is needed to fully elucidate the long-term consequences of these subtle, yet persistent, metabolic alterations.
-The current body of evidence suggests that for the majority of healthy, premenopausal women, the of modern, low-dose COCs are well-tolerated and reversible.
+The current body of evidence suggests that for the majority of healthy, premenopausal women, the metabolic effects of modern, low-dose COCs are well-tolerated and reversible.
 The decision to use these agents remains a process of weighing the benefits of highly effective contraception against the nuanced and individual-specific metabolic adjustments they induce.

 1. Hepatic Gene Expression ∞ The synthetic hormones directly interact with nuclear receptors in liver cells, altering the transcription of genes responsible for creating proteins that manage lipid and glucose metabolism.